 The Company has a policy to invest in its subsidiary and associate companies that operate business relevant to the Company's business so that the investment will support the Company's operation.
 The operation of the subsidiary and associate companies is assigned to the executives or the Company's directors with particular expertise who will act as the representatives of the Company.
-As of December 31, 2022 the Company's investment on the subsidiary and associate companies can be summarized as follows:
+As of December 31, 2023 the Company's investment on the subsidiary and associate companies can be summarized as follows:

-Company Relation Type of Business Paid Capital (Million Baht) Share Percentage (%) Plearn Patt Co., Ltd. Subsidiary Private School (Operating Plearnpattana School) 151.85 48.97 BaesLab Co., Ltd. Subsidiary Consulting, software and hardware designing and developing business.
-0.25 60.00 M&E Co., Ltd. Associate Publisher of Engineering Books and Magazines 0.40 25.00
+Company Relation Type of Business Paid Capital (Million Baht) Share Percentage (%) Plearn Patt Co., Ltd. Subsidiary Private School (Operating Plearnpattana School) 151.85 48.97 M&E Co., Ltd. Associate Publisher of Engineering Books and Magazine 0.40 25.00